akdasa-studios/shlokas/docs/models.md

 Verse --> VerseNumber : has
 Verse --> Book : belongs to
 Verse --> Synonym : has many
-Verse --> VerseTransliteration : has
+Verse --> Transliteration : has
-Verse --> VerseTranslation : has
+Verse --> Translation : has
 Verse --> "M" Collection : belongs to

 ICard --> Verse : created from